Program members: Access the forum for the At-Home Pitchapalooza Program here.

-This fall, a small group of writers took the intensive challenge of our Pitchapalooza: one weekend, nine lesson modules, and 25 pitches.
+In fall of 2016, a small group of writers took the intensive challenge of our Pitchapalooza: one weekend, nine lesson modules, and 25 pitches.

 We talked through questions, brought everyone up to speed on how editors and magazines really work, broke down trips everyone had taken into their component parts and dozens of places to pitch each trip.

 Then we took to the on-site magazine library, tearing through issue after issue of everything from airline magazines like United’s Hemispheres and brussels airlines’ b.inspired to hotel magazines from Ritz Carlton to consumer magazines from all around the world like the Philippines’ Travel Now and the U.K.’s Lonely Planet Traveller and The Sunday Times Travel Magazine.

 As each attendee looked back at the pitches they wrote before the workshop, they could now see why they hadn’t succeeded and knew how to clean them up or make a fresh start with the editor.

 There was a true transformation.